daKmoR/nested-dependencies-in-frontend/README.md

 - We should care about performance
 - We should care about file size
+- We sometimes require certain code/packages to be singletons in our application
 - We need to be in full control of what ends up on the client's browser

 All this is probably problematic when adopting the node magic for the browser.